-A direct provider for vehicle protection, Endurance is an extended car warranty company with over 10 years of experience that is backed by an AM Best A-rated insurance company.
+A direct provider for vehicle protection, Endurance is an extended car warranty company with over 10 years of experience backed by an AM Best insurance company with an A rating.

-Unlike most car warranty companies, Endurance is a direct administrator of warranty plans, which means it handles all claims directly, so there’s no middleman involved.
-You talk to just the Endurance team at every point of the process.
+Unlike most car warranty companies, Endurance is a direct administrator of warranty plans, meaning it handles all claims directly, so there’s no go-between involved.
+You talk with just the Endurance team at every point of the process.
 Not only can this speed up the claims process, but you also won’t be wondering who you should call for what issue.

 Endurance Car Warranty Cost

-Our team reached out for Endurance quotes and found plans can range from $2,600 to $4,400 in total.
+Our team reached out for Endurance quotes and found plans can range from $2,600 to $4,400.
 Monthly payments ranged from $86 to $124, making Endurance an affordable option.